 - Vanilla – Use real vanilla extract as artificially flavored vanilla is substandard.

 - Homemade Angel Food Cake (this is the homemade cake recipe I used to make this cake)

 - One Homemade Angel Food Cake or large bakery angel food cake (see link in the post to my cake recipe)

 - 1 3/4 cups whipping cream

 - 12 ounces semi-sweet chocolate chips

 - 1 teaspoon plain gelatin (I use Knox brand)

 Whipped Cream Icing:

-To make icing, whip cream with sugar, Whip It and vanilla.
+- To make the icing, whip cream with sugar, Whip It, and vanilla.
 Frost cake.
 Chill before serving.

 Store bought angel food cakes are usually smaller than what you make at home.
 You will probably have extra mousse filling if you buy your cake, but it can be served in bowls with a little whipped cream and chocolate shavings for a lovely dessert.